nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Q. I want to save user settings for my add-on.
 Can this be done?

 Yes.
-You'll need to use ConfigObj library (configObj) to manage configuration.
+You'll need to use a library that allows persistence, such as ConfigObj library (configObj), JSON, or pickle to manage configuration.
 Some add-ons (such as OCR) which uses configuration files store their configuration as an ini file in NVDA's user configuration folder.
 For global plugins, you can load and save user configuration from the add-on when the add-on is created (__init__) or finished (terminate), respectively.
 You cannot do this easily with app modules.
 Also, you'll need to provide a facility (commands, dialogs, etc.) where users can configure add-on settings.

 Q. I have a script which calls a function that runs for a long time, and I cannot run NVDA commands when my script runs.